christianparpart/x0/xzero/raft/README.md

 It is recommended to run your distributed system in a 5-node cluster, so that up to 2 servers can fail.

+## Durability

+Every log entry is assigned a monotonically increasing sequenced number with an ID space of `2^64` - so how long does that last?

+`2^64` equals `18.446.744.073.709.551.616`, in short 1.8e19.

+Assuming you consume sustained 100k IDs per second, your software still lasts as long as 5.849.424 years - hm, let's think more big-data style,..

+Let's assume you consume a sustained *100mio* IDs per second, your software still lasts as long as 5.849 years.

+My conclusion though will be, a unsigned 64 bit integer for identifying each and every little historical change within a database surely looks sufficient.

 ## Algorithm

 The core of this little library is the Raft algorithm.